Men who have thicker beards know how tough it is to shave with a closed comb DE razor.

 I’ve already shown you a Nick Shave’s product overview, here’s the full product review…

-Overall this razor is a good and affordable alternative to men looking to get a close shave.
+Overall this razor is an excellent and affordable alternative to men looking to get a close shave.

 Not necessarily a go-to beginner razor.
-But it is a good second razor if you want something more aggressive.
-Something you can use to shave without having to do a 3 pass shave.
+But it is an excellent second razor if you want something more aggressive.
+It’s something you can use to shave without having to do a 3 pass shave.

 Where can I buy this?